Executive Leadership team

 Patrick Ng, Chief Digital Officer

-Patrick joined the Southern DHB in September 2016, and for five years held the role of Executive Director Specialist Services at Southern DHB - where he saw the importance of a strong digital infrastructure to transform how clinicians deliver and patients experience their care.
+Patrick joined the Southern DHB in November 2017, and for five years held the role of Executive Director Specialist Services at Southern DHB - where he saw the importance of a strong digital infrastructure to transform how clinicians deliver and patients experience their care.
+He was formally the Chief Operating Officer at SDHB and has been a Deputy Government Statistician and took over the role of Chief Digital Officer at Southern District Health Board in November 2021

 Patrick previously oversaw corporate services at Nelson Marlborough DHB.
 Before becoming a health executive, worked in chartered accountancy, the IT industry, oil and gas, outsourcing, electricity and gas, hospitality and telecommunications.